 The PYP develops each child’s capacity for lifelong, independent learning, with an emphasis on global thinking, research skills and strong personal values.
 The core learning of the Australian Curriculum is addressed through a series of investigations into big ideas such as ‘Who are we?’, ‘Where we are in place and time’, ‘How we express ourselves’, How the world works’, ‘How we organise ourselves’ and ‘Sharing the Planet’.
 These investigations are trans-disciplinary, meaning that they focus on issues that go across subject areas.

 The PYP programme strengthens each child’s academic, social and emotional development through the development of knowledge, concepts, skills and attitudes that children will need for successful lives beyond the classroom.

 Middle Years Programme

-Like the PYP, the MYP is an inquiry based framework for learning the essential content of the Australian Curriculum.
-The focus is less on simply transmitting knowledge and more on developing young people as active learners, as well as creative and critical thinkers.
+Like the PYP, the MYP is an inquiry-based framework for learning the essential content of the Australian Curriculum.
+The focus is less on simply transmitting knowledge and more on developing young people as active learners, creative and critical thinkers.